pstaender/neo4jmapper/README.md

 The query method names are heavily inspired by mongodb and mongoose - so if you have worked with,  most of them should sound familiar:

-  * find, findOne, findById, findByLabel
+  * find, findOne, findById, findByUniqueKeyValue
   * where, whereNode, whereRelationship, whereStartNode, whereEndNode, whereRelationship, andWhere, andWhereNode, …
   * whereHasProperty, whereNodeHasProperty, whereRelationshipHasProperty, …
   * match
   * limit
   * skip
   * delete
+  * allLabels, createLabel, createLabels, replaceLabels, removeLabels

 We distinct between **remove** and **delete**.
 Remove always means to remove the (one) instanced node or relationship we are working with, **delete** means to perfom `DELETE` action of a query: